vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 #### Review

-In this lab, you migrated your existing Spring Petclinic microservices application to Azure Spring Cloud.
+In this exercise, you migrated your existing Spring Petclinic microservices application to Azure Spring Apps.